 There are studies which in general discuss inflammation and diets25,26,27 and may be useful for clinicians wishing to learn more.
 There is also the free Dietary Inflammation Index (DII Screener) app at the Apple Store and additional information about the app at Connecting Health Innovations (http://chi-llc.net).
 Finally, see Table 6 for nutrients having anti-inflammatory effects.

-In conclusion, physical therapists are in a leadership position to empower patients and clients with healthy lifestyle habits which will not only be beneficial during therapy and rehabilitation, but also reducing risk factors and preventing many diseases.
-As PT’s if we empower our patients with holistic lifestyle choices, we are all in turn investing into positive change our respective communities.
+In conclusion, physical therapists are in a leadership position to empower patients and clients with healthy lifestyle habits which will not only be beneficial during therapy and rehabilitation but also reducing risk factors and preventing many diseases.
+As PT’s if we empower our patients with holistic lifestyle choices, we are all, in turn, investing in positive change our respective communities.

 - Altug Z. Integrative Healing: Developing Wellness in the Mind and Body.
 Springville, UT: Plain Sight Publishing; 2018.